fwdcp/fwdcp.github.io/_posts/blog/2015-04-26-production-behind-the-scenes.markdown

 ![StatusSpec](/assets/img/other/bts/production/statusspec.jpg)

-One of the main problems with producing TF2 content is the limitations of the game itself, which include "a bad HUD, SourceTV bugs, and none of the features that are in CS:GO or Dota," as put by developer Matt "bluee" McNam.
+One of the main problems with producing TF2 content is the limitations of the game itself, which include "a bad HUD, SourceTV bugs, and none of the features that are in CS:GO or Dota," as put by developer Matt "bluee" McNamara.
 The natural solution for this problem has been the use of extensive modification of the game via client plugins.

 While plugins have been present throughout TF2's existence, such as the omnipresent [P-REC](https://bitbucket.org/olegko/p-rec) by Orange, the controversial [OpenPlugin](https://github.com/CasualX/OpenPlugin) by Casual, and even the production-oriented [Spectate Helper](https://github.com/miek/spectate_helper_plugin) by Miek, bluee's [AdvSpec](https://github.com/MattMcNam/advspec) was the first major spectator-oriented plugin, augmenting the game HUD significantly with features like player outlines (allowing every player in the game to be seen via a team-colored glow through walls) and a medigun info panel (showing the status of each team's medigun and ubercharge).
 His work was later incorporated into and extended via projects like [Spec Tools](https://teamfortress.tv/thread/17283/spec-tools) (developed by Gentleman Jon) and [StatusSpec](https://github.com/fwdcp/StatusSpec) (developed by Forward Command Post).
 In addition, specially configured servers (most commonly found in European games) can provide a live feed of major game events (via plugins developed by Arie).

 These extensions have allowed the game to be stretched far beyond its limits for the purposes of spectating.
-In more recent productions, many different features from minor fixes for problem like HUD freezes due to the game's buggy pause system to major additions like in-game mods have all been incorporated.
-Even more major changes are currently being tested in production, like smooth camera transitions between players and remote camera control.
+In more recent productions, many different features from minor fixes for problems like HUD freezes due to the game's buggy pause system to major additions like in-game mods have all been incorporated.
+Even more major changes are currently being tested in production, such as smooth camera transitions between players and remote camera control.
 The latter feature is in itself a major advancement for production, according to producer Alex "dashner" Pylyshyn:

 > There is a trend that is starting to pick up pace in terms of separating camera men and producers.
-We had a lot of good technology that simply never got used because most of our camera men were only capable of camming; anything else kind of overwhelmed them and distracted them from their job... now that we've found out how to separate camera and producer, our productions are much better.
+We had a lot of good technology that simply never got used because most of our camera men were only capable of camming; anything else kind of overwhelmed them and distracted them from their job… now that we’ve found out how to separate camera and producer, our productions have improved substantially.

 ### A Revolution in Live Graphics